Gingergrass Essential Oil

 - Variations: None

-- Chemistry: Gingergrass is supported by Monoterpenes (camphene, limonene, tricyclene) and Esters (geranyl acetate, bornyl acetate)
+- Chemistry: Gingergrass is comprised of monoterpenes (camphene, limonene, tricyclene) and esters (geranyl acetate, bornyl acetate).

 - Scent Profile: Mid note with a sweet lemony yet spicy earthy aroma